Carnival Mardi Gras vs MSC Seashore

 • Venchi 1878 Chocolate Bar

 In terms of drinks and cocktails, you have a variety of choices.
-The Mardi Gras serves the Pepsi family of products.
-That means Pepsi, Diet Pepsi, Starry, Mug Root Beer, and Mountain Dew, although the selection can vary by ship.
-The Seashore serves Coca Cola branded products.
-That includes drinks like Coke, Diet Coke, Sprite and Barqs Root Beer, although the selection can vary by ship.
+Both ships serve the Coca-cola family of products.
+That means Coke, Diet Coke, Sprite and Barqs Root Beer, although the selection can vary by ship.

 You can check out recent the bar menus for the Mardi Gras and the Seashore below.